afni/afni_doc/tutorials/fs/fs_biowulf.rst

 The way we typically include this in a script is to do the following:

-* define a directory we want to output to within our real directory structure.
+* Define a directory we want to output to within our real directory structure.

-* Then check if the variable ``$SLURM_JOBID`` exists, which will be true if we have submitted our job to the slurm system with ``sbatch`` or ``slurm``
+* Then check if we have asked for+been allocated space on the scratch disk for temporary I/O, by asking if a directory ``/lscratch/$SLURM_JOBID`` exists.
+This will be true if we have submitted our job to the slurm system with ``sbatch`` or ``slurm`` with a particular ``--gres=lscratch:VALUE`` option, where ``VALUE`` should be replaced with amount of desired disk space, in units of GB.

-  * if it does exist, we can make use of a temporary directory on scratch, and then later copy everything back (more efficient when we have large jobs that read/write a lot of data)
+  * If the directory does exist, we can write our outputs there first, and then later copy everything back (more efficient when we have large jobs that read/write a lot of data)

-  * if it does *not* exist, we will output to our desired location directly (the less efficient way, likely, for larger work)
+  * If it does *not* exist, we will just output to our desired location directly (the less efficient way, likely, for larger work)

 The chunk of code to do this could look like: